-The Utah Supreme Court’s decision Wednesday to uphold a lower court ruling that invalidated Amendment D could affect an expected court ruling on Amendment A, the income tax ballot initiative that the Utah Education Association is challenging on similar grounds.
+The Utah Supreme Court’s decision Wednesday to uphold a lower court ruling that invalidated Amendment D could affect an expected court ruling on Amendment A, the income tax ballot question that the Utah Education Association is challenging on similar grounds.

-In both cases, plaintiffs argued that the Utah Legislature violated Article XXIII of the Utah Constitution, which mandates that ballot language be published in newspapers statewide at least two months before an initiative appears on the ballot.
+In both cases, plaintiffs argued that the Utah Legislature violated Article XXIII of the Utah Constitution, which mandates that ballot language be published in newspapers statewide at least two months before it appears on the ballot.

 The high court’s decision Wednesday regarding Amendment D doesn’t automatically void Amendment A. But it will “provide guidance” to the lower court judge overseeing the ongoing Amendment A case, said Tania Mashburn, spokesperson for Utah State Courts.